isthatdogu/Pacman-Game-in-C-Programming/README.md

 After that, all ghosts are moved and a second test of the pacman collision with the ghosts is done.
 After the crash tests, it is checked if the pacman has taken any tablets and the score values ​​and the superpower flag are changed.
 In addition, it is checked if the tablets are out of order for the pacman to win the game.
 At the end, a millisecond timer is used to move the pacman and ghosts.
 For this, flags can_move_pacman and can_move_ghost are used, which become true whenever the timer reaches the values ​​of pacman_speed and ghosts_speed, respectively.
 The ghosts have the same speed as the pacman in normal play and 70% of his speed when the pacman is overpowered.
 A timer is also used to control the super power time, set to 5 seconds.

+# Game Manual,

+When opening the game folder, the files must include: “pacman.exe”, “pacman.c” and “labrint.txt”.
+There are two ways to open the game, by running the main.exe file (executable), or by compiling the “main.c” file.
+When opening the game, the user is faced with a maze of walls defined as “#”, pills defined as “o” and super pills defined as “*”.
+In addition there are ghosts defined as "W" or "w" and the player pacman defined as "C".
+The player's goal is to eat all the pills without being killed by the ghosts that follow him.
+For this, the keys "W", "X", "A" and "D" are used to move the pacman up, down, left and right, respectively.
+To stop the pacman, use the “S” key and to pause and resume the game, use the “P” key.
+When touching a ghost, in a normal situation, the Pacman loses a life.
+Whenever the pacman is killed by a ghost, the positions of all ghosts and the player are reset.
+The pacman has 3 lives to try to complete the maze.
+By eating a super pill, Pacman gains superpowers for 10 seconds and can eat ghosts, which become slower and smaller.
+The game has a scoring system that follows the following table:
+Pill: 1 points
+Ghost: 5 points
+When finishing the pills or the pacman ending their lives, a finishing screen is displayed showing the final score of the player and a congratulation or a game-over, according to the result obtained.